Skip to main content

 This Whirlpool is pretty basic.
 If you want dispensers or smart features, we’d recommend looking elsewhere.
 However, if you want strong cooling performance and clever storage options at a basic price, the WRT518SZFM is perfect.

-Read our full review of the Whirlpool WRT518SZFM top-freezer refrigerator
+Read the full Whirlpool WRT518SZFM top-freezer refrigerator review.

 Pros